 Exhibit A) group name: Fuckin’ Fab Food Bloggers.
 Sounds a little narcissistic, but they (we) are pretty fucking fun.
 Just wait until you see what they made for #Blogoween.

 Exhibit B) the butt faces in the group (that I joined mere hours ago) are hazing me.
 They all posted today and now I’m supposed to get a post up before the end of the day.
 Jokes on them!
-I’m all over this shit!
-Halloween drinks and cocktails are my jam!
+I’m all over it!

 Down to business.
 What horror movie is totally messed up and the perfect inspiration for a killer Halloween jello shot?
 Keyword “shot” kids.
 Re-animator!
 Creepy syringes full of glowing green liquid that turns dead people into violent crazed zombie types?!
 Hell yes!

 While I’m not putting weird chemicals into my shots to make them glow, they are neon green and taste awesome.
 Because if you’re going to turn into a killer zombie, the stuff that turns you might as well be worth it.
 If you need some more unique jello shots to get the party started, hit up our 25 Halloween Jello Shots Recipes and fill up your extra syringes with Poison Apple Jello Shots.
-We’re a one stop shop kids.
+We’re a one-stop shop people.